ankki457/Checkout_with_Strip-MERN/README.md

-README for Stripe Checkout Application

----

 Project Overview
 This application implements a simple e-commerce platform with Stripe integration for payment processing.
 Users can browse products, add them to a cart, and proceed to checkout to make payments using Stripe.

 ---